 It’s also important to find ways to teach elapsed time with word problems.
 These types of problems often involve multiple steps, such as determining the starting time, the ending time, and the amount of time that has passed in between.
 You can help students to break down these problems by having them identify the relevant information and then using that information to solve the problem.

 One way to do this is to have students create a table or chart with the relevant information, such as the start time, end time, and elapsed time.
 This helps students to organize their thoughts and see the relationships between the different pieces of information.
 You can also have students draw a timeline to represent the problem, which can help them to see the passage of time and understand how to solve the problem.

-Hands-On Activities and Games
+Ways to Teach Elapsed Time with Hands-On Activities and Games

-Another way to teach elapsed time is to use hands-on activities and games.
+More ways to teach elapsed time is to use hands-on activities and games.
 For example, you could have students use a stopwatch or timer to measure the elapsed time between two events, or you could create a game in which students have to race against the clock to complete a task within a certain amount of time.
 These types of activities can be fun and engaging for students, and they can help to reinforce the concept of elapsed time.

 It’s also helpful to provide students with plenty of practice with elapsed time.
 This can help them to become more comfortable with the concept and to develop their skills in solving elapsed time problems.
 You can provide practice problems in class or assign them as homework, and you can also have students work on elapsed time activities in small groups or pairs.
 My students love using task cards, digital escape games, and bump games to practice elapsed time.